cjhang/notes/Study/Interferometers/casa.md

 Before applying self-calibration, previous tclean should have `savemodel='modelcolumn'` to set the initial model firstly.
 This first clean process shouldn't clean too deep, since all the fake noise will locked in the model. **At the end of the tclean, please confirm that the model has been saved in the origin measurement file ("Saving model column" in the log) and the model image only has the true structures.** Or, all the phase of antennas will be shifted to the reference antenna, which will lead to a point source image for the self-calibrated data.

 The self-calibration is the same we do for the calibrator.
-Firstly we try to correct the quick phase variation. **It is also suggested to check the phase variates with channel firstly to avoid strong spike signals (mostly RFI)**.
+Firstly we try to correct the quick phase variation. **It is also suggested to check the phase variation with channel firstly to avoid strong spike signals (mostly RFI)**.

 ```python
 gaincal(vis=calfile, caltable='pcal_10min.gcal', spw='0:19~20', calmode='p',